 Since 2017, ComInnex dedicated a team of chemists to photochemical research in order to access novel scaffolds for compound libraries, and building blocks for fragment libraries and for DNA-encoded library synthesis.
 We also utilize our photochemical experience in custom synthesis.

-How can we support your R&D team?
+How we can support your R&D team?

 - Route scouting and custom chemistry using photochemistry

 - Certainly, photochemistry is not a general solution for all chemistry problems, therefore, route scouting for multistep synthesis will oftentimes lead to hybrid approaches where different methodologies are used sequentially (e.g. a classical batch chemistry step might follow a photochemical transformation or vice versa)

 - Feasibility studies and process demonstration